Roman people: Meaning of "Roman"

 The term 'Roman' is today used interchangeably to describe a historical timespan, a material culture, a geographical location, and a personal identity.
 Though these concepts are related, they are not identical.
 Many modern historians tend to have a preferred idea of what being Roman meant, so-called Romanitas, but this was a term rarely used in Ancient Rome itself.
 Like all identities, the identity of 'Roman' was flexible, dynamic and multi-layered, and never static or unchanging.
 Given that Rome was a geographically vast and chronologically long-lived state, there is no simple definition of what being Roman meant and definitions were inconsistent already in antiquity.
 Nevertheless, some elements remained common throughout much of Roman history.

 Some ancient Romans considered aspects such as geography, language, and ethnicity as important markers of Romanness, whereas others saw Roman citizenship and culture or behaviour as more important.
 At the height of the Roman Empire, Roman identity formed a collective geopolitical identity, extended to nearly all subjects of the Roman emperors and encompassing vast regional and ethnical diversity.
-Often, what individual believed and did was far more important to the concept of Roman identity than long bloodlines and shared descent.
+Often, what an individual believed and did was far more important to the concept of Roman identity than long bloodlines and shared descent.
 The key to 'Romanness' in the minds of some famous Roman orators, such as Cicero, was keeping with Roman tradition and serving the Roman state.
 Cicero's view of Romanness were partly formed by his status as a "new man", the first of his family to serve in the Roman Senate, lacking prestigious lines of Roman descent himself.
 This is not to say that the importance of blood kinship was wholly dismissed.
 Orators such as Cicero frequently appealed to their noble contemporaries to live up to the 'greatness of their forefathers'.
 These appeals were typically only invoked towards illustrious noble families, with other important traditions emphasising Rome's collective descent.

 Throughout its history, Rome proved to be uniquely capable of incorporating and integrating other peoples (Romanisation).
 This sentiment originated from the city's foundation myths, including Rome being founded as something akin to a political sanctuary by Romulus, as well as the rape of the Sabine women, which represented how different peoples had commingled since the very beginning of the city.
 Cicero and other Roman authors sneered at peoples such as the Athenians, who prided themselves in their shared descent, and instead found pride in Rome's status as a "mongrel nation".
 Dionysius of Halicarnassus, a Greek historian who lived in Roman times, even embellished the multicultural origin of the Romans, writing that Romans had since the foundation of Rome welcomed innumerable immigrants not only from the rest of Italy, but from the entire world, whose cultures merged with theirs.